yadage/yadage/docs/definingworkflows.rst

 Stages:
 ```````

 Instead of describing a specific graph of tasks, a yadage workflow definition consists of a collection of `stages` that describe how an existing graph should be extended with additional nodes and edges.
 Starting from an empty graph (0 nodes, 0 edges), it is built up sequentially through application of these stages.
+This allows yadage to process workflows, whose graph structure is not known at definition time (such as workflow producing a variable number of data fragments).

 A stage consists of two pieces